BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - The references to a common good, to general justice, and to a community suggest that we should attend to Aristotle’s account of friendship, since this is the virtue appropriate to communities, and itself includes the perfection of justice (1155a22–8; 1159b25–1160a8).
 - Aristotle certainly agrees that the happy life must include friendship; and we might expect his defence of friendship to supply a defence of justice and of the moral component of the virtues.
 - If virtue is to be justif i ed by reference to happiness, it must be itself a component of happiness, not merely advantageous as a means to it.
+- Aristotle, however, recognizes three main types of friendship.
+One aims at pleasure, one at advantage.
+The third involves goodwill to the other in his own right, and concern for the other for the other’s own sake